Back to home pageProfessional Education

 Research

-Urology research at Beaumont is on the leading edge of clinical practice, aimed at bringing innovative research protocols to patient care, advancing the treatment of disease, improving patient outcomes and enhancing quality of life.
+Urology research at Corewell Health/Beaumont is on the leading edge of clinical practice, aimed at bringing innovative research protocols to patient care, advancing the treatment of disease, improving patient outcomes and enhancing quality of life.
 Known as a leader in the field, Beaumont is involved in several innovative research studies.
 These translational and clinical studies, along with sponsored pharmaceutical, biologic and equipment/device trials, offer the opportunity to treat disease states that traditional therapies fail to address.

 Areas of research interest and expertise cover a wide range of urologic diseases and conditions such as

-Beaumont Health Urology Translational Research
+Corewell Health Urology Translational Research

 Three translational research programs are outlined below: